sdm-lang/emacs-sdml-cli/README.md

 buffer's dependencies as a directed graph.
 The tool will generate an SVG and display in a read-only window.

-* Command `sdml-ts-mode-current-buffer-dependency-graph` has the default binding `C-c C-s M-t`.
+* Command `sdml-cli-current-buffer-dependency-graph` has the default binding `C-c C-s M-t`.

 ### Full Validation

-* Command `sdml-ts-mode-validate-current-buffer` has the default binding `C-c C-s v`.
+* Command `sdml-cli-validate-current-buffer` has the default binding `C-c C-s v`.
-* Command `sdml-ts-mode-validate-file` has the default binding `C-c C-s M-v`.
+* Command `sdml-cli-validate-file` has the default binding `C-c C-s M-v`.
-* The variable `sdml-ts-mode-validation-level` denotes the level of messages produced by the validator, with a default of `warnings`.
+* The variable `sdml-cli-validation-level` denotes the level of messages produced by the validator, with a default of `warnings`.
 * The output uses the standard `compilation-mode` with all the common bindings are available.

-### Abbreviations and Skeletons

-TBD

-## Prettify Symbol

-TBD

-### Default Key Bindings

-TBD

-## Add-Ons

-TBD

 ## License(s)